-The update-policy clause allows more fine-grained control over what updates are allowed.
+The update-policy clause allows more fine-grained control over which updates are allowed.
 It specifies a set of rules, in which each rule either grants or denies permission for one or more names in the zone to be updated by one or more identities.
-Identity is determined by the key that signed the update request using either TSIG or SIG(0).
+Identity is determined by the key that signed the update request, using either TSIG or SIG(0).
 In most cases, update-policy rules only apply to key-based identities.
-There is no way to specify update permissions based on client source address.
+There is no way to specify update permissions based on the client source address.

-update-policy rules are only meaningful for zones of type master, and are not allowed in any other zone type.
+update-policy rules are only meaningful for zones of type primary, and are not allowed in any other zone type.
 It is a configuration error to specify both allow-update and update-policy at the same time.

-A pre-defined update-policy rule can be switched on with the command update-policy local; Using this in a zone causes named to generate a TSIG session key when starting up and store it in a file; this key can then be used by local clients to update the zone while named is running.
-By default, the session key is stored in the file /var/run/named/session.key, the key name is

-"local-ddns", and the key algorithm is HMAC-SHA256.
-These values are configurable with the session-keyfile, session-keyname and session-keyalg options, respectively.
+A pre-defined update-policy rule can be switched on with the command update-policy local; named automatically generates a TSIG session key when starting and stores it in a file; this key can then be used by local clients to update the zone while named is running.
+By default, the session key is stored in the file /var/run/named/ session.key, the key name is "local-ddns", and the key algorithm is HMAC-SHA256.
+These values are configurable with the session-keyfile, session-keyname, and session-keyalg options, respectively.
 A client running on the local system, if run with appropriate permissions, may read the session key from the key file and use it to sign update requests.
-The zone's update policy will be set to allow that key to change any record within the zone.
+The zone's update policy is set to allow that key to change any record within the zone.
 Assuming the key name is "local-ddns", this policy is equivalent to: